aio-libs/aiodocker/docs/ssh.rst

 aiodocker supports connecting to remote Docker hosts over SSH using the ``ssh://`` URL scheme.
 This feature requires the ``asyncssh`` library and follows the same security principles as docker-py.

+The SSH connector uses ``docker system dial-stdio`` to communicate with the remote Docker daemon, which automatically discovers and uses the correct socket path on the remote host.
+This works seamlessly with standard Docker installations, rootless Docker, and custom socket configurations without requiring manual socket path specification.

 Installation
 ============